THE SHIPYARD

 POWHATAN

-NEW COMMAND CRUISER (POW): The Hydrans were not particularly
+NEW COMMAND CRUISER (POW): The Hydrans

-Cruisers ((R9.93) and (R9.94)), as only a single example of each was
+Chieftain New Command Cruisers ((R9.93) and (R9.94)), as only a single example

-completed.
-In Y179, Command Cruiser
+of each was completed.
+In Y179, Command

-losses compelled the Hydrans to revisit the concept.
-A new hull was built to this configuration,
+concept.
+A new hull was built to this

-with an armament split equally between hellbores and fusions.
-The Powhatan, as Federation intelligence
+configuration, with an armament split equally between hellbores

-fighter group equal to the Mohawk Chieftain.
+Chieftain and a fighter group equal to the Mohawk Chieftain.

 While the